85pando/Zusammenfassungen/IACV/IACV40.md

     4. **computation of suitable key point descriptor**

-        * unit vecrot based on accumulated histograms of gradients
+        * unit vector based on accumulated histograms of gradients
         * compensated by location, scale and dominant orientation

 ## SIFT Feature Detection